isletamj/python-projects/README.md

-# python-projects
+# Python Projects
-Personal small python projects
+These are my personal small python projects